 When can I go Salt River Tubing?

-In 2013 the season opens on May 18 and continues through Labor Day.
-Operating hours are 9 a.m. to 6:30 p.m. seven days per week during the season.
-After Labor Day, tubing is offered Fridays, Saturdays and Sundays through the end of September.
+In 2014 the season opens on April 26th and 27th.
+Beginning May 1 Salt River Tubing will be open seven days per week through Labor Day.
+Operating hours are 9 a.m. to 6:30 p.m.
+After Labor Day, tubing is usually offered Fridays, Saturdays and Sundays through the end of September.
+Call the hotline to verify the schedule for September.

 There isn't always enough water in the Salt River to go tubing.
 The Lower Salt River, where most people go tubing in the Phoenix area, does not have much whitewater (and sometimes not much water at all) except during periods of dam release.
 River flow is controlled by releases from Saguaro Lake.
 Most people go tubing on the Salt River between May and September.
 It can take anywhere from 2 to 6 hours to tube the Salt River, depending on where you launch, where you stop, and how the water's flowing.